OuiDire.app — Quick Guide

 - Annotate the cards yourself or start with AI.

-- Use Call Gemini or Double Run.
+- Use Call Gemini or Full Analysis: Both Macro Sets.

 - Save the work or export the Gemini Digest when needed.